Willie McGee (convict): Execution

 The night before McGee was electrocuted on May 8, 1951, by the state of Mississippi, he wrote a farewell letter to Rosetta Saffold (alias Rosalee McGee):

-Among the 60 men watching him die were the victim's husband, her brother, and two of her brothers-in-law.
+Among the 60 men watching him die were the husband of Willette Hawkins, her brother, and two of her brothers-in-law.
 The press was allowed to attend the execution.
-A crowd of more than 1500 were on the courthouse lawn, in a public execution reminiscent of the lynching that McGee had narrowly avoided.
+A crowd of more than 1500 were on the courthouse lawn.
 The execution was broadcast on radio.